 - Are we encouraging feedback?
 When last did we get feedback from an operator?

 - Is there any structure for recognizing/encouraging staff that contributes the most to positive change?

 - Where have we succeeded the most?

 …and so on.

-By doing this, they are positioned to get vital information to guide their improvement efforts in a focused and precise manner.
+They are positioned to get vital information to guide their improvement efforts in a focused and precise manner.

 I am not here to convince you otherwise.
-As a part of TPM, push for autonomous maintenance is a big organizational effort.
+As a part of TPM, the push for autonomous maintenance is a big organizational effort.
 But that doesn’t mean you can’t steal certain practices and use them to improve your maintenance department.

 Teaching machine operators to look for specific wear and tear signs that lead to critical failures is just one simple thing that could reduce the number of unexpected breakdowns later down the line.
 Do not underestimate the power of incremental improvements.